automl/NASLib/README.md

 ```
 mkdocs serve
 ```
+After running the above command, you can access the documentation pages at the link provided in the terminal.

 ## Contributing
 We welcome contributions to the library along with any potential issues or suggestions.
 Please create a pull request to the Develop branch.